these powerful self-portraits are about reclaiming your body after rape

 After I was raped, I didn’t feel like my body belonged to me.
 It’s been an intense healing process for me to finally begin to feel like it does [belong to me].
 I have found that we constantly shame our bodies, from how they look to what has been done to them, with consent or without.
 I think the nakedness in these photos displays the freedom I have found within my body and the love I have developed for it through this series.
 I also admired how artists like Carrie Mae Weems and Ana Mendieta displayed their naked bodies in their art.
 I saw their level of vulnerability and confidence, and [how they] proclaimed a space that is rightfully theirs.
 I wanted to feel that and better understand it.
 One day, I caught myself running butt-ass naked in a desert.
 It felt natural!

 The majority of rapes are never reported, but of those that are, 80 percent are reported by white women.
-Why do you think women of colour are less likely to report being raped?
+Why do you think women of color are less likely to report being raped?

 Do you hope that your work will encourage other women to speak out?